 These cookies are stuffed with peppermint for a minty and delicious flavor.
 You have an adorable snowman on top of the cookies made with marshmallows and coated in white chocolate almond bark.
-These even have cute little gumdrop earmuffs with a Twizzler scarf.
+These even have cute little gumdrop earmuffs and a Twizzler scarf!

-Peppermint Patties: You can use these to stuff the cookies for a minty flavor.
+- Peppermint Patties: These are stuffed into the cookies for a burst of minty flavor.

 How To Make Snowman Cookies